0install/0install-win/README.md

 `test.sh` will run the unit tests using the NUnit console runner.
 Note: You must perform a Debug build first (using MonoDevelop or `src/build.sh`) before you can run the unit tests.

-**Important:** Activate *Compile projects using MSBuild/XBuild* in the MonoDevelop/Xamarin Studio preferences!

 Environment variables